kjmath/portfolio/_projects/modeling-emission.md

 ## Design Optimization with CasADi and AeroSandbox

-The modeling and optimization work in this thesis leverages the [AeroSandbox](https://github.com/peterdsharpe/AeroSandbox#readme) framework, a flexible framework for implementing and solving high-dimensional engineering problems including fully- or under-constrained systems of nonlinear, implicit, and differential equations.
+The modeling and optimization work leverages the [AeroSandbox](https://github.com/peterdsharpe/AeroSandbox#readme) framework, a flexible framework for implementing and solving high-dimensional engineering problems including fully- or under-constrained systems of nonlinear, implicit, and differential equations.
 AeroSandbox solves design problems using the [CasADi](https://web.casadi.org/) framework, which in turn leverages automatic differentiation.
 Automatic differentiation is a method for evaluating computational function derivatives by decomposing functions into elementary functions which have known derivatives, and then combining those derivatives using the chain rule.
 It can be used to compute derivatives for gradient-based optimization schemes and provides a computationally efficient method to solve high-dimensional engineering problems.

-I successfully developed and implemented an end-to-end differentiable model for exhaust plume radiant emission in the AeroSandbox framework (discussed further [below](#general-model-description)).
+I successfully developed and implemented an end-to-end differentiable model for exhaust plume radiant emission (discussed further [below](#general-model-description)) in the AeroSandbox framework.
 A comparison of the model results to experimental data is shown in the following section.

 ## Model Comparison with Experimental Data